Bird-Lounge/Skyraptor-SS13/README.md

 * **/tg/station Discord:** https://tgstation13.org/phpBB/viewforum.php?f=60
 * **Coderbus Discord:** https://discord.gg/Vh8TJp9

-This is the codebase for the /tg/station flavoured fork of SpaceStation 13.
+This is the codebase for a customised fork based on /tg/station, itself a variant of SpaceStation 13.
+It may (one day) contain content some users could find objectionable.
+NKStation #006 is a work-in-progress, furry-friendly variant of TG targeting low-to-mid population crews in a MRP environment with plenty of interesting mechanics to sink your time into learning.
+With a focus on streamlined, but functional customisation options and plenty of character potential, make yourself an interesting critter and get to work surviving in the deep space of ~~Naakatrasen~~ NT's frontiers, be that on planetary factories, orbital stations, or exploratory craft venturing into new systems.*

+* Eventually.

 Space Station 13 is a paranoia-laden round-based roleplaying game set against the backdrop of a nonsensical, metal death trap masquerading as a space station, with charming spritework designed to represent the sci-fi setting and its dangerous undertones.
 Have fun, and survive!